icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/router.md

 ```

 The order in which you install these middleware is often important.
 The first middleware you install is the first
 middleware to execute.
-With the example above, the Logger middleware executes first, then calls `DispatchAsync` on the
+With the example above, the logger middleware executes first, then calls `DispatchAsync` on the
-Compress middleware, and then finally the Compress middleware calls `DispatchAsync` on the Chatbot service mapped at
+compress middleware, and then finally the compress middleware calls `DispatchAsync` on the `Chatbot` service mapped at
 `/hello`.

 {% callout type="information" %}